nimh-dsst/dsst-rtd/docs/curations/06-M-0102/README.md

 | Number of excitations | 1         |
 | Field of view         | 24 cm     |

+## Imaging data download

+To unpack these data and satisfy the BIDS validator:

+1. Download the 7 files labeled as "Results" here or download the ZIP file and unpack it.
+2. Place those 7 files at the root of the BIDS folder structure.
+3. Download the defaced MRI data and place the sub-* folders into the same folder structure's root level.

 ## Data Preparation Notes

 Clinical assessments' data and anatomical imaging data can be accessed